schurgan/domoticz-BSR/README.md

 1.0.0 init
-1.1.0 added more debug options and also display xmas tree collections date 1.1.1 now xmas tree collection date is only shown in December and January
+1.1.0 added more debug options and also display xmas tree collections date 1.1.1 now xmas tree collection date is only shown in December and January 1.1.2: for device name: removed content in '(foo)' from waste type, to keep it short